symbioticfi/cosmos-sdk/README.md

 This method is essentially the SLASH VERIFIER from the network abstraction section but with basic verification.

-# StubChain
+## Stubchain

-[Symbiotic StubChain](./symapp/) serves as an example network that can be built on the Symbiotic system.
+[Symbiotic stubchain](./symapp/) serves as an example network that can be built on the Symbiotic system.
 It is created using the Cosmos SDK with several differences.

 ![Stakes delivery](./img/network-symbiotic.drawio.png)